onefoursix/streamsets-job-template-service/README.md

 ## streamsets-job-template-service
-This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to start Job Template instances based on runtime parameters passed in an API request, with additional configuration retrieved from a  database table.
+This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to start Job Template instances based on runtime parameters passed in an API request, with additional configuration retrieved from a configuration database.
 After Jobs complete, Job metrics are captured and written back to the database.
 A REST API service wrapper is provided for integration flexibility.
 In this version, Jobs are assumed to be batch Jobs and metrics are gathered after the Jobs complete.
 One could enhance this project to capture metrics for streaming Jobs as well.

 ## Overview